tingeber/tin.fyi/_pages/about.md

 I help with understanding which approach works best for _that_ project, in _that_ context, with _that_ group of humans.

-**Human-system magic:** Each group of humans is larger than the sum of themselves —  together they are a unique system.
+**Human systems:** Each group of humans is larger than the sum of themselves.
+Together they form a unique system with its own rules, abilities, and dynamics.
 People’s strengths need the right environment to shine; organising and inspiring teams for human-system magic can provide unexpected solutions and serendipity.

-I help identify what makes that human-system unique, and how to design projects so that the same uniqueness is at its core.
+I help identify what makes that human system unique, to design projects with that same uniqueness at its core.

 ## <i class="fa fa-wrench" aria-hidden="true"></i> My Toolbox